Hill11235/UKFP1-Preference-Informed-Allocation-Model-2025/README.md

 ### Overview

 Uses the existing first preference competition ratios to estimate overall deanery popularity.
-Use this to simulate n student location selections, then run PIA m times with a given preference selection.
+Use this to simulate student location selections (number equal to total of available positions), then run PIA m times with a given preference selection.
 Use the m PIA runs to determine probability of ending up in a given deanery based on the selection.

 ### Preference Informed Allocation (PIA)